 In section 5.2.1, the report underlines the risks of investing in MMF cash received as collateral of securities lending.
 Eventually if the lent securities fall in value, collateral will drop and shares in MMF will be sold.
-It can not be disputed, but the suggested conclusion that MMF thus participate to the systemic risk resulting from securities lending is misconceived.
+We believe that suggested conclusion that MMF thus participate to the systemic risk resulting from securities lending is misconceived.
 What other possibilities are available for the beneficiary of cash?
 Keep a balance in cash at the bank with a large, undiversified counterparty risk?
 Manage by himself the investment in CDs and other short term instruments as the MMF manager would do?
 Renounce and not require any collateral?
 All other possibilities are less efficient than investing cash in MMF.